-Article 56 - Intended Exchanges of Energy
+Article 58 - Intended Exchanges of Energy

 This article refers specifically to intended energy exchanged.
 Intend energy exchanges include energy exchanged during frequency events as the occurrence of such events is planned for.
-Consequently, if energy flows during such an event it is 'intended' and thus settled as intend exchange of energy.
-Intended exchange of energy between TSOs can be at a CoBA level, on Synchronous Area level or between TSO's, and separates between processes within a Synchronous Areas and between Synchronous Areas.
+Consequently, if energy flows during such an event it is 'intended' and thus settled as intended exchange of energy.
+Intended exchange of energy between TSOs can be at a CoBA level, on Synchronous Area level or Page 73 of 168 between TSO's, and separates between processes within a Synchronous Areas and between Synchronous Areas.